Updated on August 11th, 2020

 - Taking your prescription medication more often than prescribed

-The three classes of prescription drugs most commonly misused are opioids, sedatives and stimulants.
+The three classes of prescription drugs most commonly misused are opioids, sedatives, and stimulants.
+Examples of specific prescription drugs that are commonly abused are listed below under each category.

 Opioids are commonly prescribed by doctors to relieve pain.
-A study published by the U.S. National Library of Medicine states opioid misuse has skyrocketed and is the one of the fastest growing forms of drug use in the United States.
-The amount of misinformation and skewed perceptions about the addictive properties of these drugs may be a large factor in this.
+A study published by the U.S. National Library of Medicine states opioid misuse has skyrocketed and is one of the fastest-growing forms of drug use in the United States.5 The amount of misinformation and skewed perceptions about the addictive properties of these drugs may be a large factor in this.

 - Sublimaze, Actiq, Duragesic (Fentanyl) – Commonly prescribed to relieve ongoing pain from cancer.
 It is most often administered in lozenge or patch form.